ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 # Publication

+Put in some diagrams here.

 ## DNS Service Discovery Registration Protocol

-The DNSSD Service Registration protocol
-{{I-D.sctl-service-registration}} requires that DNS updates be validated on the basis that they are received on the local link.
-To ensure that such registrations are actually received on local links in the homenet, updates are sent to the local relay proxy ({{I-D.sctl-dnssd-mdns-relay}}) (XXX how?).

-The relay proxy encapsulates the update and sends it to whatever Discovery Proxy is listening on the link; the Discovery proxy then either consumes the update directly, or forwards it to the authoritative resolver for the local service discovery zone.
-If the registration protocol is not supported on the homenet, the Discovery Proxy rejects the update with a ???
-RCODE.
+Support for the DNSSD Service Registration Protocol (DNSSD SRP) {{I-D.sctl-service-registration}} is not required for homenets.
+However, HNRs that are capable of supporting DNSSD SRP SHOULD support it.

+Support for SRP provides several advantages over DNSSD Discovery Proxy.
+First, DNSSD SRP provides a secure way of claiming service names.
+Second, a claimed name is valid for the entire network covered by the SRP service, not just an individual link, as is the case with mDNS.
+Third, SRP does not use multicast, and is therefore more reliable on links with constrained multicast support {{I-D.ietf-mboned-ieee802-mcast-problems}}.

+Support for the DNSSD SRP service is not sufficient to achieve full deployment of DNSSD SRP: it is also necessary that services advertise using DNSSD SRP.
+Requiring such support is out of scope for this document; our goal is simply to specify path for upgrading to this service so that as adoption of SRP increases on devices providing service, it can actually be used.

+There is some urgency to this: not only is SRP likely to be a better choice on constrained node networks {{RFC7228}}, but increased use of time-slicing on wireless networks to provide resource sharing {{OBA}} suggests both that improving multicast performance on such networks is unlikely, and that indeed we can expect to see performance get worse, not better, over time.

-Homenets are not required to support Service Registration.
-Service registration requires a stateful authoritative DNS server; this may be beyond the capability of the minimal Homenet router.
+DNSSD SRP requires stateful authoritative DNS service; this may be beyond the capability of the minimal Homenet router.
 However, more capable Homenet routers should provide this capability.

-In order to make this work, minimal Homenet routers MUST implement the split hybrid proxy {{I-D.sctl-dnssd-mdns-relay}}.
-This enables a Homenet with one or more Homenet routers that provide a stateful registration cache to allow those routers to take over service, using Discovery Relays to service links that are connected using Homenet routers with more limited functionality.
+Homenet routers that provide DNSSD SRP support MUST also provide DNS Discovery Broker service {{I-D.sctl-discovery-broker}}.
+The Discovery Broker can combine answers from Discovery Proxies with answers from the DNSSD SRP service to provide a single DNSSD service.

 ## Configuring Service Discovery

-Clients discovering services using [DNS-SD](#RFC6763) follow a two-step process.
+Clients discovering services using DNS-SD {{RFC6763}} follow a two-step process.
 The first step is for the client device to determine in which domain(s) to attempt to discover services.
 The second step is for the client device to then seek desired service(s)